GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 Brent crude oil steadied around $107 a barrel, close to its lowest in three months after weeks of sharp falls on signs of improving supply from key producers and weak demand in some consuming centers.

-Brent crude settled 32 cents higher at $106.98.
-U.S. crude futures rose 8 cents to settle at $100.91 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli, Dan Grebler and Chizu Nomiyama)
+Brent crude slipped 2 cents to $106.64.
+U.S. crude futures fell 6 cents to $100.77 a barrel.
+(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli and Dan Grebler)

 * But AB Bernstein says OPEC cuts are about to bite (Adds comment, updates prices)